-Thanks to MOCHA, Museum of Children's Art, one of Oakland's greatest places for kids, for sponsoring this guide to fun for families in Oakland.
+Thanks to MOCHA, Museum of Children’s Art, one of Oakland’s greatest places for kids, for sponsoring this guide to twenty of the very best places for families in Oakland.

 Oakland offers many family-friendly activities, restaurants, and outdoor spaces.
 Where to begin?
 The staff of MOCHA offered us some ideas, which we added to our own to come up with this list.

 Things to do in Oakland with kids

 The first five Oakland places for kids come from MOCHA staffers.

 - Children’s Fairyland is a vintage-style amusement park (think Disneyland when it opened in the 1950s) near Lake Merritt.
 Enjoy live shows, kiddie rides, and family fun.
 Never been?
 Here’s a first-timer’s guide to Fairyland.

 - The Oakland Zoo is an expansive space, filled with wildlife habitats for even the largest animals.
 Watch the monkeys swing around or get close to the glass to say hello to the tortoises.
 Save time for the gondola ride!
 Our review of the Oakland Zoo membership.

 - Oakland Ice is a year-round indoor ice rink in downtown Oakland.
 Skate rental starts at toddler size 6.

 - Fentons Creamery, the old school ice cream parlor, offers a full menu of entrees, too. so visit for a supersized sundae, or a whole meal!

 - Chabot Space and Science Center exposes children to STEM principles and the wonders of space, located in the Oakland Hills.